scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 * **Sphingidae** -  members of this family are generally large, and contains about 1,000 species.
 The Privet hawk-moth is an example of this family, and is the UK's largest moth species.

 In the UK there are over 2,500 species of moths.
 Making it one of the more diverse fauna.
 UK macro moths comprise approximately 900 species which are divided into 19 different families.
-Micro moths is the term given to a wide variety of very small moths.
-The group contains many thousands of tiny species, that are not covered in this article.
+Microlepidoptera is the term given to a wide variety of very small moths, as opposed to macrolepidoptera.
+The group contains many thousands of tiny species; the division is arbitrary.

 The following presents some of the moth species that I photographed in the UK (north Cornwall and Oxfordshire) and whilst on a field trip to the Picos de Europa during the summer of 2019.